lyoganathan/packer_ICM_pipeline/README.md

-ICM_PIPELINE (VirtualBox)
+ICM_PIPELINE (Docker)
 =========================
-Ubuntu 16.04 virtual machine loaded with neuroimaging software
+Ubuntu 16.04 container loaded with neuroimaging software
 --------------------------------------------------------------------------------
 There are 4 branches:
 - **master:** Using *ubuntu-server iso* and building a VirtualBox .ova using packer